fasiha/texshade-py/README.md

   NoData Value=-32768
   Unit Type: m
 ```
-This looks good: we have a 10801 by 3601 image whose center is close to the equator, as eppected.
+This looks good: we have a 10801 by 3601 image whose center is close to the equator, as expected.

 ### Convert the elevation data to a Numpy array
 To confine GDAL and geo-registered images to the edges of my workflow, I want to convert this elevation data to a simple Numpy array. [`convert.py`](./tutorial/convert.py) does that, so run it: